rogerpence/librettoUIX/README.md

 Curiously, WPF doesn't have a LinkLabel control (like WinForms does).
 However, [this blog post](https://akashsoni7.blogspot.com/2012/11/wpf-hyperlink-button-using-style-and.html) provides the best way I've found to implement a link label in WPF.

-Add the style below in the WPF project's `App.xaml` file (you may want to tweak some of the properties for your application):
+Add the style below in your WPF project's `App.xaml` file (you may want to tweak some of the properties for your application):

 ```
 <Style  x:Key="HyperLinkButtonStyle" TargetType="Button">